- My Library Account

 - Suggested text: "For the purpose of open availability, the author has applied a public copyright licence to the Author Accepted Manuscript arising from this submission to enable immediate repository dissemination."

-- If you anticipate legal, ethical, security or commercial sensitivities that might require delayed access, contact the Library and your Research Office representative before submission so that a possible exception can be discussed with the Embargoes sub-committee.
+- If you anticipate legal, ethical, security or commercial sensitivities that might require postponing immediate open access, contact the Library and your Research Office representative before submission so that a possible exception can be discussed with the Embargoes sub-committee.

 3. When your publication is accepted